K2Joom/docs-matukio/categories.md

 The description is  only shown if you select a **single** category in the event-list overview of Matukio Events.

-Access / ACL levels are **completely** supported by Matukio.
+Joomla access / ACL levels are **completely** supported by Matukio.
 For example if you set access to registered only logged in users are able to view events in this category.

+You can add an category image (which is used when there is no event image) in the Options Tab.
+It should be in portrait mode and not larger then 600px.

+The settings in the publishing tab are currently not used by Matukio.